More than simply eating together, family dinners have many benefits and can work wonders on kids, from forming bonds to learning new words.

-After all, babies and toddlers still require a bit of supervision while eating, never mind that they still can’t fetch their own food from the fridge or serve themselves from the stove top.
+After all, babies and toddlers still require supervision while eating, never mind that they still can’t fetch their own food from the fridge or serve themselves from the stove top.

 It’s times like these that I remind myself to be fully present, particularly at the dining table.
 Even before we had kids, my husband and I decided that family dinners need to be a priority in our home.
-Neither of us grew up with an established dining routine—I remember eating with my family earlier on, but as we grew into middle and high school, we often had the TV on, or one sibling would be in another room doing homework, or each family member would grab his or her own food at different times of the night.
+Neither of us grew up with an established dining routine—I ate with my family earlier on, but as we grew into middle and high school, we had the TV on, or one sibling would be in another room doing homework, or each family member would grab his or her own food at different times of the night.

 - Improved vocabulary and social skills.
 By eating in the presence of adults, kids are able to eavesdrop on words and conversations they otherwise aren’t likely to hear.
 Because of topics my husband and I discuss with one another, our toddler has picked up a few “real life” words he wouldn’t normally find in children’s books.
 He is exposed to the art of conversation as well: turn-taking when talking with others, eye contact, and asking and answering questions.

 - A healthy relationship to eating and food.
-We take our time when we eat and appreciate the different tastes our dinners offer us (as well as the effort made in preparing them).
+We take our time when we eat and appreciate the different tastes our family dinners offer us (as well as the effort made in preparing them).
 Hopefully our toddler will grow up learning that food is delicious and enjoyable and not something to be denied, hoarded or gobbled up.

 - A chance to build a stronger family unit.
-Because dinner happens at the end of the day, we often discuss what took place while we were away from home.
+Because dinner happens at the end of the day, we discuss what took place while we were away from home.
 We’re able to unwind from stress, laugh about funny episodes at work, and ask our toddler how his day was going.
 Some of our best memories happen at the dinner table and it’s no coincidence that a ton of videos I take of my toddler took place during dinner time.